platform-kit/auth/README.md

 - Single Sign-On & passwordless login for any app or framework
 - Beautiful, minimal UI included out of the box
-- UI can be easily customized
+- UI & API can be easily customized
-- Additional SSO platforms can be easily added

 ## Local Development